Rinzller/FlightDeck/README.md

 * Startup applications before starting DCS
   * Launch any application you want before launching DCS automatically
   * Ex.
 SRS, VoiceAttack, TobiiGamehub, Simshaker, etc.
-* Game optimization... see below
 * Manages kneeboards
   * FlightDeck allows you to drag-n-drop kneeboards from the web, your desktop, or other popular applications like Discord directly into your aircraft
   * FlightDeck allows you to reorder your kneeboards and how they appear in your aircraft
   * FlightDeck allows you to remove unused or unwanted kneeboards from your aircraft
+* Manage installed modules easily
 * Change any DCS setting that would require a restart
   * Any DCS setting that would force a restart has now been moved here and allows you to change those settings before launching the game thus removing the need to restart the game... since it hasn't been started yet.
 * Cleaning and/or repairing DCS